 It’s time for this baby to make an appearance.
 Only problem is it’s out of your control.
 Or is it?
-We asked mums what they think encouraged their baby out.*
+These are the common myths around bringing labour on and the science behind them.*

 * There aren’t any medically proven ways to induce labour at home.
 Please always get advice from your midwife before trying anything.